Trail Mix Cookies

 • Cover the bowl with plastic wrap and chill in the refrigerator for 30 minutes.

-• Using a standard size cookie scoop (#40 or 1.5 tablespoons), place balls of cold dough onto the prepared baking sheets.
+• Using a standard-sized cookie scoop (#40 or 1.5 tablespoons), place balls of cold cookie dough onto the prepared baking sheets.
 Press reserved trail mix on top, if desired.

-• Place in the oven and bake for 10-13 minutes, then remove and let cool on sheets for 3 minutes before transferring to a wire rack to cool completely.
-Store in an airtight container for up to 3 days.
+• Place in the oven and bake for 10-13 minutes, then remove and let cool on sheets for 3 minutes before transferring to a cooling rack to cool completely.

 Nutrition